Dr Ramsey Affifi

 - Blenkinsop, Affifi, R, Piersol, and Sitka-Sage, Michael.
 (2016).
 Shut-up and listen: Implications and possibilities of Albert Memmi's characteristics of colonization for the "Natural World."
 Studies in Philosophy and Education. doi: 10.1007/s11217-016-9557-9SPED-D-16-00068.0

-- Affifi, R. (2017 / in preparation).
+- Affifi, R. (in press).
 Deweyan psychology in plant intelligence research:Transforming stimulus and response.
 In "Memory and Learning in Plants" (Ed.
 Monica Gagliano).
 Springer.

 - Affifi, R. (2016).
 Toward an ecologically coherent sense of "more-than-human."
 American Educational Research Association annual conference 2016, Washington D.C.